LibreELEC/website/_posts/2023/2023-01-15-libreelec-matrix-10-0-4.md

 LibreELEC 10.0.4 has been released, bringing Kodi (Matrix) v19.5.

-Users of LibreELEC 10 Beta or RC1 get an automatic update to the final version.
+Users of LibreELEC 10 get an automatic updates.
 LibreELEC 9.2 setups will not be automatically updated, you will need to [manually update](https://wiki.libreelec.tv/support/update).

 ## CHANGES SINCE 10.0.2